Opening of Miami's Royal Palm Hotel

 Flagler Celebrates Completion of Oversea Railroad

-Henry Flagler called his greatest accomplishment the completion of the Key West extension to his FEC Railway.
+Henry Flagler called his greatest accomplishment was the completion of the Key West extension to his FEC Railway.
 The monumental task of running a railway extension from Miami to Key West required a lot of ingenuity and time.

 In addition to the celebration in Key West, Flagler also planned an elaborate banquet at his Royal Palm Hotel in Miami.
 John Sewell referred to it as “the greatest banquet ever given at the Royal Palm”.
 The banquet featured a Congressional delegation from Washington, D.C along with plenty of Admirals and Generals.

 Following the return trip from Key West, Flagler gave the out of town guests a night to relax.
-The banquet took place the next night at which time everyone gathered in the Rotunda of the hotel.
+The banquet took place the next night at which time the guests gathered in the Rotunda of the hotel.
 FEC executives would escort congressional delegates and military leaders into the dining room for the banquet.

 John Sewell described the evening as follows: